Islamic culture: Theatre

 Theatre is generally considered permitted in Islam.
 The most popular forms of theatre in the medieval Islamic world were puppet theatre (which included hand puppets, shadow plays and marionette productions) and live passion plays known as ta'ziya, where actors re-enact episodes from Muslim history.
 In particular, Shia Islamic plays revolved around the shaheed (martyrdom) of Ali's sons Hasan ibn Ali and Husayn ibn Ali.
-Live secular plays were known as akhraja, recorded in medieval adab literature, though they were less common than puppetry and ta'zieh theatre.
+Live secular plays were known as akhraja, recorded in medieval adab literature, though they were less common than puppetry and ta'ziyeh theatre.

 One of the oldest, and most enduring, forms of puppet theatre is the Wayang of Indonesia.
 Although it narrates primarily pre-Islamic legends, it is also an important stage for Islamic epics such as the adventures of Amir Hamzah (pictured).
 Islamic Wayang is known as Wayang Sadat or Wayang Menak.

 Karagoz, the Turkish Shadow Theatre has influenced puppetry widely in the region.
 It is thought to have passed from China by way of India.
 Later it was taken by the Mongols from the Chinese and transmitted to the Turkish peoples of Central Russia.
 Thus the art of Shadow Theatre was brought to Anatolia by the Turkish people emigrating from Central Asia.
 Other scholars claim that shadow theatre came to Anatolia in the 16th century from Egypt.
 The advocates of this view claim that when Yavuz Sultan Selim conquered Egypt in 1517, he saw shadow theatre performed during an extacy party put on in his honour.
 Yavuz Sultan Selim was so impressed with it that he took the puppeteer back to his palace in Istanbul.
 There his 47-year-old son, later Sultan Suleyman the Magnificent, developed an interest in the plays and watched them a great deal.
 Thus shadow theatre found its way into the Ottoman palaces.